LevchCarE/Stock-Analysis-Challenge-2/README.md

 ![Performance Original Code 2018](./resources_challenge_2/VBA_ORIGINAL_CODE_2018.png)| ![Performance Refactored Code 2018](./resources_challenge_2/VBA_Challenge_2018.png)
 </center>

 Although refactoring a code always makes a code more efficient, and it will make a code more readable and cleaner, usually it is much harder to make it possible, due to the fact that most codes are incredibly long.
 This, makes the task of refactoring a very complex practice, so it is important to analyze how much time, effort and if it is worth to change the original code.
 For instance, if a code runs good enough, but not as fast as it could be, but serves its purpose, it is not worth making a mayor change to make more efficient the code.
+Finally, the output is shown below, it is the same for both codes, so the refactoring practice was more efficient

 <center>